mks1313/mks1313/README.md

 I'm a full-stack developer based in Barcelona with a strong interest in understanding how software works beyond the framework level.

-I enjoy building modern web applications, designing backend services, exploring Linux systems, and learning the fundamentals behind the technologies I use every day.
-For me, writing software is not only about making it work---it's about understanding why it works.
+My experience combines modern web development with systems programming, allowing me to work across different layers of the software stack.
+I enjoy building maintainable applications, exploring Linux, understanding networking, and learning the fundamentals behind the tools I use every day.

-My background combines practical full-stack development with systems programming, giving me experience across different layers of the software stack.
-I value clean code, maintainability, and continuous learning over trends or unnecessary complexity.
+I believe good software starts with understanding **why** something works, not only **how** to make it work.

 ``` javascript
 const maksim = {